This blog post explores the concept of application generation, entity definition, and their deployment into an Entando application.

 ent prj install

-Note adding the --conflict-strategy parameter allows you to define the strategy to adopt if the components already exist: override, create or skip them.
+--conflict-strategy parameter allows you to define the strategy to adopt if the components already exist: override, create or skip them.

 The bundle is installed and the components are available in your Entando application.